 You can let us know which seat you’d prefer for each move and we’ll do our best to meet your request, in line with Law Society of Northern Ireland guidelines and our business needs.
 In our Belfast office, we aim for you to have seats in Property, Corporate and a contentious seat.
 The other seat choices are Litigation & Regulatory, Employment & Reward, Finance & Restructuring, and Construction & Energy.

 Due to the way the Institute of Professional Legal Studies course runs, our Northern Ireland trainees must complete their seat in our Belfast office.
 If you are following the LPC route, a move to another office may be possible.

 Due to the way the Institute of Professional Legal Studies course runs, our Northern Ireland trainees must complete their seats in our Belfast office.
-If you are following the LPC route, a secondment may be possible.
+We very much encourage secondments on qualification through our global secondment programme STRIDE.

 We aim to retain as many Trainees as possible and at the moment our retention rate is over 80%.
 We can only offer the positions which have been identified as part of our NQ process.
 That’s why we encourage you to keep an open mind about the practice area and location you’d like to qualify in.

 Generally no as we understand that you could have other commitments that prevent you from taking up a placement, however this year we had an exceptional group of vacation placement students and we filled all our Training Contract places for 2024 from this group.
 We will be opening Training Contract applications for 2025 in September 2024.